LambdaGaming/GAuto/README.md

   - A vehicle creation tool is also included to easily add GAuto support to your own vehicles.
 - Engine toggle
   - Pressing P will turn off the engine without requiring the driver to leave the vehicle.
+- Customizable controls
+  - All controls besides the seat number keys can be reassigned.
+- Particles
+  - Dust will emit from the wheels when driving on certain surfaces including dirt, grass, and sand
+  - Engine emits a large cloud of smoke when vehicle is heavily damaged
+  - Can be disabled server-side if it causes performance issues

 # FAQs
 ### Is a lighting system planned?